rehanvdm/cdk-express-pipeline-demo-ts/README.md

 repo with installed NPM packages and the cloud assembly is then cached.
 This job of the pipeline does not have access to any AWS Secrets, the installing of packages and building is decoupled from the deployment improving security.

-The `wave1` and `wave2` jobs fetches the cloud assembly from the cache and then does a CDK Diff and Deploy on only their stacks.
+The `wave1` and `wave2` jobs fetch the cloud assembly from the cache and then do a CDK Diff and Deploy on only their stacks.
 The `wave1` job targets all the stacks that start with `Wave1_` and the `wave2` job targets all the stacks that start with `Wave2_`.
-It is important to add the `--exclusively` flag to only focus on the specified stacks and not its dependencies.
+It is important to add the `--exclusively` flag to only focus on the specified stacks and not their dependencies.

 ![deploy_adv.png](docs/_imgs/deploy_adv.png)